Hi! Welcome to Dream Bilum!

-Dream Bilum will be putting up a Facebook page soon where you can follow stories and poem from from PNG and the world.
+Dream Bilum has a Facebook page (Dream Bilum PNG) where you can follow stories, poems and images from PNG and the world.

 I’m currently writing the second series for my children’s books, Neamas.
-You can check out my books here.
+You can check out my books on Amazon here.

-If you would like to know how to monetize your blog, I can point you to this amazing blog, www.twinsmommy.com that I follow and have learnt a lot of great tips for creating a great blog from.
+If you would like to know how to create your own blog there are countless other sites out there, but, I can point you to this amazing blog, www.twinsmommy.com that I follow, and have learnt a lot of great tips for creating a great blog from.

 I hope you learn a thing or two as you follow me on this epic journey of motherhood and writing.